Fire Door Cost

 Of course, if you're having all the doors in your home replaced, it will take much longer.

-Labour costs around £40 per hour, or about £200 per day, so if you have multiple doors installed, it will work out cheaper as you will pay the day rate and not the hourly rate.
+Labour costs around £40 per hour, or about £200 per day.
+If you have multiple doors installed, it will work out cheaper as you will pay the day rate and not the hourly rate.

-You may also pay around £15 for the waste removal of packaging and your old doors.
-Of course, this is if you want the tradesperson to dispose of the old door.
+You may also pay around £15 for the waste removal of packaging and your old doors if you want the tradesperson to dispose of the old door.
 In the next section, we'll explore some possible factors that can affect this pricing structure.

 As with any trade job on your home, there can be some cost affecting factors to consider.
 We've broken them down into easy sections below to give you an idea of how the price could fluctuate.